• Home

 Home Produce

-58. A carrot cake.
+58. A bakewell tart

-63. A jar of fruit curd - any fruit.
+63. Homemade fruit pastilles - any fruit.*

 64. A homemade alcoholic drink.